AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

 ### Install GitKraken on Windows with WSL2

 ??? note "Update WSL2 if needed"
-    Before installing GitKraken, make sure your WSL2 installation is up to date by running this command in Windows Powershell (not in Ubuntu).
+    Before installing GitKraken, make sure your WSL2 installation is up to date by running this command in Windows PowerShell (not in Ubuntu).
-    When launching Powershell, make sure you are [running as an administrator](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.4#with-administrative-privileges-run-as-administrator).
+    When launching PowerShell, make sure you are [running as an administrator](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.4#with-administrative-privileges-run-as-administrator).

     ```sh
     wsl --update